q-m/scrapy-webarchive/docs/settings.md

 SW_WACZ_CRAWL = True
 ```

 Setting to ignore original `start_requests`, just yield all responses found in WACZ.
+For more information see [Iterating a WACZ archive index](advanced_usage.md#iterating-a-wacz-archive-index).